Responsible investing

 You can read more about our responsible investment activities and outcomes in:

-- Responsible Investment Supplement 2024 (PDF) which has been independently reviewed and verified through an external limited assurance process.
+- 2025 Responsible Investment Report (PDF) which has been subject to an external limited assurance process.

 - Our 2023 PRI Transparency report (PDF), and our 2023 PRI Assessment report (PDF).
-Cbus Super is a PRI Signatory and for 2023, Cbus Super’s transparency and assessment results showed we were above the median for all nine PRI modules against our global asset owner peers with Funds Under Management (FUM) of between A$50b to A$250b.
+We are a PRI Signatory and for 2023, our transparency and assessment results showed we were above the median for all nine PRI modules against our global asset owner peers with Funds Under Management (FUM) of between A$50b to A$250b.

 We are proud to be named a